UPCOMING TOURS

 Downtown Neon Walking Tour

 This tour has hidden neon gems that still light up the night, reminding us when San Francisco’s nightlife was ablaze with neon.
-The Downtown neon tour includes several neighborhoods from Front Street, the Palace Hotel, and Union Square back streets.
+The Downtown neon tour includes several neighborhoods from Front Street, the Palace Hotel, and Union Square.
 Spend an evening under the neon glow with San Francisco Neon authors and photographers Al Barna and Randall Ann Homan.
 Tours feature local history with architectural and graphic design insights to San Francisco’s unique legacy of surviving neon signs.
+Be prepared to walk for 1.5 hours with rest stops.
 Photography and a lively Q&A are encouraged.